§ 113-127. Application of Article.

 (1c) Birds. - Wild birds, except when the context clearly indicates a contrary interpretation.

-(1d) Boating and Fishing Access Area. - An area of land providing access to public waters and which is owned, leased, controlled, or managed by the Wildlife Resources Commission.
+(1d) Boating and Fishing Access Area. - An area providing access to public waters and which is owned, allocated to, leased, controlled, or managed by the Wildlife Resources Commission.

 (1e) Bushel. - A dry measure containing 2,150.42 cubic inches.

 (1f) Cervid or Cervidae. - All animals in the Family Cervidae (elk and deer).

 (2) Coastal Fisheries. - Any and every aspect of cultivating, taking, possessing, transporting, processing, selling, utilizing, and disposing of fish taken in coastal fishing waters, whatever the manner or purpose of taking, except for the regulation of inland game fish in coastal fishing waters which is vested in the Wildlife Resources Commission; and all such dealings with fish, wherever taken or found, by a person primarily concerned with fish taken in coastal fishing waters so as to be placed under the administrative supervision of the Department.
 Provided, that the Department is given no authority over the taking of fish in inland fishing waters.
 Except as provisions in this Subchapter or in regulations of the Marine Fisheries Commission authorized under this Subchapter may make such reference inapplicable, all references in statutes, regulations, contracts, and other legal or official documents to commercial fisheries apply to coastal fisheries.

 (3) Coastal Fishing. - All fishing in coastal fishing waters.
 Except as provisions in this Subchapter or in regulations of the Marine Fisheries Commission authorized under this Subchapter may make such references inapplicable, all references in statutes, regulations, contracts, and other legal or official documents to commercial fishing apply to coastal fishing.